gammeloni/rprangerz-exile-configuration/README.md

 ## Mods used
 These are the mods currently in use on our Arma server:

-- Exile 0.9.61
+- Exile 0.9.6 "Pomelo"
-- Zombies and Demons 4.5 / Ryanzombies
+- Zombies and Demons 4.2 / Ryanzombies
 	- ExileZ 2 manager/spawner https://github.com/patrix87/ExileZ-2
 - Defent's Mission System / DMS : https://github.com/Defent/DMS_Exile/